Ben-po/resource-mgmt/README.md

 # resource-mgmt
-This is a reference project for the DVOPS subject
+This is a reference project for the DVOPS subject.

+# NOOB
+HAHAHAHAHA SMELLY